Invertible Ideals and Gaussian Semirings

 \item $I(J\cap K)=IJ\cap IK$ for all ideals $I$, $J$, and $K$ of $S$, \item $(I+J)(I\cap J)=IJ$ for all ideals $I$ and $J$ of $S$, \item $[(I+J):K]=[I:K]+[J:K]$ for all ideals $I$, $J$, and $K$ of $S$ with $K$ finitely generated, \item $[I:J]+[J:I]=S$ for all finitely generated ideals $I$ and $J$ of $S$, \item $[K:I\cap J]=[K:I]+[K:J]$ for all ideals $I$, $J$, and $K$ of $S$ with $I$ and $J$ finitely generated.

 \end{enumerate}

 Note that, in the above, it is defined that $[I \colon J]=\lbrace s\in S \colon sJ \subseteq I \rbrace$.
-Also note that this theorem is the semiring version of Theorem 6.6 in \cite{LM}, though we give partly an alternative proof for the semiring generalization of its ring version.
+Also, note that this theorem is the semiring version of Theorem 6.6 in \cite{LarsenMcCarthy1971}, though we give partly an alternative proof for the semiring generalization of its ring version.

-Finally in section two, we characterize Pr\"{u}fer semirings in terms of valuation semirings.
-In fact we prove that a semiring $S$ is Pr\"{u}fer iff one of the following statements holds:
+In $\S2$, we also characterize Pr\"{u}fer semirings in terms of valuation semirings.
+Let us recall that a semidomain is valuation if its ideals are totally ordered by inclusion \cite[Theorem 2.4]{Nasehpour2018}.
+In fact, in Theorem \ref{valuationlocalization}, we prove that a semiring $S$ is Pr\"{u}fer if and only if one of the following statements holds:

 \begin{enumerate}

 \item For any prime ideal $\mathfrak{p}$ of $S$, $S_\mathfrak{p}$ is a valuation semidomain.

 \item For any maximal ideal $\mathfrak{m}$ of $S$, $S_\mathfrak{m}$ is a valuation semidomain.